-Please be a volunteer or circulate electronically this flyer and help us spread the word for the need of recycling volunteers!
+Please be a volunteer or circulate electronically this volunteer poster and help us spread the word for the need of recycling volunteers!

 Our beaches are some of our most important assets and natural treasures.
 Magens Bay is famous as being listed on National Geographic’s list of the top 10 beaches in the world.
 Recently, another poll by Yahoo!
 Travel and National Geographic Traveler magazine listed St. Thomas and St. John beaches in the top 10 of favorite beaches in the United States (see August 14, 2003 St. Thomas Source© article).

 Help use protect these valuable natural treasures of the Virgin Islands by following the recommendations listed below:

 Many of our beaches are turtle nesting areas.
 Please do not disturb any nests found.

 Dogs should be on a leash.
 Note: Dogs are not allowed on V.I.
 National Park Beaches.

 Respect others rights and safety and sanitation needs “poop and scoop.”